Robust development process - demonstrating biosimilarity

 Basic principle of extrapolation - The same molecule will behave the same way in all indications.
 Extrapolation is the scientific and regulatory process of granting a clinical indication to a medicine without conducting a clinical safety and efficacy study to support that indication.2-4 It has been applied to obtain approval after major changes in the manufacturing process or to introduce new formulations.

-Sandoz is the pioneer and global leader in biosimilars and has approved biosimilars in the highly-regulated markets of the US, Canada, EU, Japan and Australia.
+Sandoz is the pioneer and a global leader in biosimilars and has approved biosimilars in highly regulated markets of the US, Canada, EU, Japan and Australia.5-9